-The course assumes no prior knowledge of the subject although students must have strong literacy skills and a willingness to visit galleries and museums in their own time.
-It is advantageous for girls to have gained at least a Grade 6 at GCSE in either English Language or Literature.
-An interest in the visual environment, of beauty and aesthetics as well as a desire to search beneath its surface is desirable.
+The course assumes no prior knowledge of the subject and does not require any practical artistic skills.
+However, it is an essayassessed subject and students must have strong literacy skills and a willingness to visit galleries and museums in their own time.
+It is advantageous for students to have gained at least a Grade 6 at GCSE in an essay-based subject.